kleash/s3-webapp/docs/features.md

 - **Navigate folders:** Click “Open” on a folder row or breadcrumb segments to move up/down.
 - **Perform a bulk delete:** Check multiple rows (files and/or folders), click “Bulk delete”.
 The view refreshes with a summary.
 - **Move a folder:** Select a folder row (checkbox), enter a target prefix in the bulk bar (e.g., `app/2025/05/`), click “Bulk move”.
 Contents are moved preserving substructure; conflicts are skipped when overwrite is off.
-- **Check folder size:** Enter prefix in the side panel “Folder prefix” box and click “Folder size” to show bytes and object count.
+- **Check folder size:** Enter prefix in the side panel “Folder prefix” box and click “Folder size” to see live progress; cancel if needed.
+Final card shows bytes and object count (partial results flagged).
 - **Run demo:** `./scripts/demo.sh` builds, starts MinIO + backend, seeds data, and serves the UI at `http://localhost:9080`.
 - **Run e2e tests:** `./scripts/e2e.sh` brings up the stack, seeds, runs Playwright, and stops containers.